Top 10 Best Portable Music Players For Audiophiles – Q4 2017 Edition

 The Sony NW-WM1A DAP features 128GB of internal storage capacity, half of the WM1Z’s capacity and it uses regular OFC copper cables for its internal wiring instead of the braided Kimber Kable found in its higher counterpart.
 It also features Sony’s S-Master HX digital amp technology, DSEE HX digital sound enhancement and other sound enhancements found on the higher end one.

 The body of the NW-WM1A is made out of aluminum chassis and Sony used MELF registers instead of Fine Sound registers found on the NW-WM1Z.
 Whether or not there is a huge difference in the audio performance it up to your ears.
-But I doubt that both DAPs will have huge difference in sound quality, by huge I mean really significant.
-Diminishing returns in audio equipment is very real and unfortunately huge as well.
+But I doubt that both DAPs will have huge difference in sound quality; and by huge I mean really significant that even an untrained ear can detect it easily.

 Like most of the high end portable players, the NW-WM1A supports most of the lossy and lossless audio formats available.
 It also supports native DSD playback up to 11.2MHz.
 Also, Sony has got to improve on the naming scheme of their products.
 It’s pretty confusing actually and not easy to remember.
 You couldn’t tell which one is the higher end version based on their names alone.